St3ve89/Oddschecker-demo/README.md

 `npm run start-server`

-## Finally Betslip can be seen in a browser by using either of this commands:
+## Finally Betslip can be seen in a browser by using of this commands:

 `cd frontend`